Last updated: May 4, 2026

 If you may lose your home or fall behind this month

 - Call your county treasurer or collector today to ask whether your taxes are delinquent, whether a tax sale date is set, and whether any correction or payment options still exist.
-If you do not know the right office, start with the Illinois Department of Revenue county contact list.
+If you do not know the right office, use the county contact list from the Illinois Department of Revenue.

 - Check for missing exemptions right away with your county assessor.
-In Cook County, the assessor says homeowners may still recover missed exemptions for tax years 2021 through 2024 through a Certificate of Error.
+In Cook County, homeowners may still recover some missed exemptions for tax years 2021 through 2024 through the Cook exemptions page.

 Fastest ways to lower an Illinois senior tax bill